CHGLongStone/sepher-ehben/docs/corpus/Reveries/יעקב פטורהצ’י---A-Certain-Formality.md

   https://medium.com//@jasonmedland/sepher-ehben-reveries-%D7%99%D7%A2%D7%A7%D7%91-%D7%A4%D7%98%D7%95%D7%A8%D7%94%D7%A6%D7%99-a-certain-formality-ade1154147a
 ---

+# Sepher Ehben: Reveries — יעקב פטורהצ’י — A Certain Formality

+re-posted with permission from author

 **re-posted with permission from author**

 Those who know me best know me to be a formalist.
 I believe in processes.
 I believe in collaborative and cumulative human progress.
 I believe that proper categorization, modification, renovation, and winnowing is fundamental to human existence.
 I believe this not only as a historical, pragmatic and logical consequence of the human condition.
 It is the religious and mystical foundation of [birur](https://l.facebook.com/l.php?u=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FTohu_and_Tikun&h=AT3erqMOl1xe6c67-gNMbXOjDJcZODwUlHZLYCCh9hRQuh1evweDifDW__ZGJGvwENkoe50tJ9bwnvyfOEvjuMUCpNlbQuzg7Hov3_QS5APNbATLF-o0f2ZYrw81pkUA7-bJwQVmBigdayeRvyC_) which underlies the Jewish concept of Creation and Salvation.